morphine06/m_gantt/README.md

 m_gantt
 =======

-A Gantt plugin for jQuery.
+A Gantt plugin for jQuery, with drag'n'drop tasks, resize, connections between tasks.

 Will be really available before december 2014.